-I think it’s safe to say, writes Matthew Grassi on PrecisionAg.com, we’re pretty obsessed with adoption in this industry, aren’t we?
+I think it’s safe to say, we’re pretty obsessed with precision ag adoption in this industry, aren’t we?

-Whether it be on trade show floors at the various winter meetings, in meetings with our PrecisionAg Institute member companies, or in dreary, fluorescent-lighted equipment sheds across the Corn Belt, we’re always trying to figure out: How many farmers are actually doing this precision ag stuff?
+Whether it be on trade show floors at the various meetings, in meetings with our PrecisionAg Institute member companies, or in dreary, fluorescent-lighted equipment sheds across the Corn Belt, we’re always trying to figure out: How many farmers and retailers are actually doing this precision ag stuff?

-On my latest venture, this one being to the vast, marigold-splashed Western Canadian prairies in Saskatchewan, I heard basically those exact words.
+On my venture to the vast, marigold-splashed Western Canadian prairies in Saskatchewan, I heard basically those exact words.
 They originated from Ian Douhaniuk, the branch manager at Nutrien Ag Solutions in Lumsden, Saskatchewan.